felselva/swfw/REFERENCE.md

 enum swfw_status swfw_drag_window(struct swfw_window *swfw_win);
 ```

-Start a dragging operation on the window.
+Starts a dragging operation on the window.

 If successful, the function returns `SWFW_OK`, otherwise one of the error values.